vbianchi/Mentori/BRAINSTORM.md

 ## Advanced Concepts

 -   **Self-Correction:** The agent should be able to recover from errors.
-If a Python script fails with `ModuleNotFoundError`, the agent should be able\_ to attempt a `pip install` command within the task's virtual environment and retry the step.
+If a Python script fails with `ModuleNotFoundError`, the agent should be able to attempt a `pip install` command within the task's virtual environment and retry the step.
 -   **Cost & Token Tracking:** The UI should provide transparency into token usage for each step, comparing cloud model costs versus local Ollama models.
--   **Persistence:** All chat histories, agent plans, logs, and generated artifacts must be saved to a database for true reproducibility.
+-   **Persistence:**